 Local governments have the authority to regulate certain aspects of the cannabis industry, including if and where cannabis-related businesses such as production and processing facilities and retail stores may be located, and how these businesses may be approved.
-Local governments may also establish further standards for how cannabis-related businesses operate, including business licensing, signage and odour management.
+Local governments may also establish further standards for how cannabis-related businesses operate.

 Smoking and vaping cannabis falls within the existing regulations in the City’s Smoking Control Bylaw.
 This means smoking and vaping cannabis is not allowed in any location prohibited in the bylaw which includes, for example, City parks, transit shelters, and places of public assembly.